advancedfx/advancedfx-prop/resources/readme.txt

 Using HLAE:

   Extract all contents of this archive into a folder you like.
-  You should not extract into the game's folder, this is not neccessary.
+  You should not extract into the game's folder, this is not necessary.

   We suggest using Steam's Offline Mode.
   Please stick to the manuals and tutorials on the web for more information.